lammps/lammps/doc/src/molecule.rst

         - inertia
         - 6 components of inertia tensor of molecule
         - computed
+      * - Nlines
+        - lines
+        - # of lines Nlines in molecule
+        - 0
+      * - Ntris
+        - triangles
+        - # of triangle Ntris in molecule
+        - 0

+A molecule file can only contain either the *atoms*, *lines*, or *triangles* keyword.
+All of the other keywords can only relevant for a molecule file containing the *atoms* keyword.

 For *mass*, *com*, and *inertia*, the default is for LAMMPS to calculate this quantity itself if needed, assuming the molecules consist of a set of point particles or finite-size particles (with a non-zero diameter)